ttyobiwan/chatui/README.md

 ## 📖 About <a name = "about"></a>

 In-terminal ChatGPT powered by Textual.
+Take note that this is just an MVP + I'm not a CSS ninja.

 ## 💾 Installation <a name = "installation"></a>